u-sb/nginx-docker/README.md

 ## License and Trademark

-We distribute this software under the MIT license.
+This software is distributed under the MIT license.

-[nginx](https://nginx.org/en/) is a opensource HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server distributed under the 2-clause BSD-like license.
+NGINX is an open-source HTTP and reverse proxy server, a mail proxy server, and a general-purpose TCP/UDP proxy server, available under a 2-clause BSD-like license.

 NGINX is a trademark of F5 NETWORKS, INC.

-We are not affiliated with NGINX Inc. and/or F5 NETWORKS, INC.
+Please note that we are not affiliated with NGINX Inc. or F5 NETWORKS, INC.